 The physical component, the basis of any player's ability to play the game, includes all that is needed for a player to develop fitness, health and injury prevention.
-There are seven subcomponents interrelated to a player's physical development: motor skills, conditioning, speed, agility and quickness, strength, nutrition, flexibility and medical.
+There are 7 subcomponents related to a player's physical development: motor skills; conditioning; speed, agility, and quickness; strength; nutrition; flexibility; and medical.

 After sufficient evaluation of a student's physical condition, a teacher should be able to design a training regimen that mixes common sense and sound medical knowledge to create a program that is both enjoyable and educational for a player.

-The technical component involves all of the elements and skills that go into shot execution and technique.
-This component includes all of the elements involved in developing sound shot technique, such as getting into position, setting up for a shot and the biomechanics of correctly hitting the ball.
+The technical component involves all of the elements and skills that go into shot execution and technique, such as getting into position, setting up for a shot, and the biomechanics of correctly hitting the ball.
 The 8 technical subcomponents are: tracking skills, racquet skills, shot fundamentals, ball control, movement and footwork, modern shot technique, developing weapons, and game styles.

-The tactical component takes into account all of the variables a player implements during a point, such as power, spin and placement.
-Where a player hits a shot, how early he takes it, the speed and trajectory at which he hits a shot and the type of shot he chooses to hit all involve certain tactics.
+The tactical component takes into account all of the variables a player implements during a point, such as power, spin, and placement.
+Where a player hits a shot, how early he/she takes it, the speed and trajectory with which he/she hits a shot, and the type of shot he/she chooses to hit all involve certain tactics.
 A player's use and combination of tactics with every shot create an overall strategy.
 The 7 tactical subcomponents are: consistency, placement, patterns, spins, power, shot selection, and the competitive situation.

-The strategic component involves a player's overall game plan and usually incorporates two or more of the tactical elements.
-Types of strategy may include serve-and-volley, running an opponent until he gets tired or attacking an opponent's weaker side.
-Strategies may change during the course of a match, so a player must learn how to adjust his strategy in certain situations based on outside variables such as an opponent's style of play, the physical environment and particular game or match scores.
+The strategic component involves a player's overall game plan and usually incorporates 2 or more of the tactical elements.
+Types of strategy may include serve-and-volley, running an opponent until they get tired, or attacking an opponent's weaker side.
+Strategies may change during the course of a match, so a player must learn how to adjust his/her strategy in certain situations based on variables such as an opponent's style of play, the physical environment, and particular game or match scores.
 The 7 strategic subcomponents of tennis include: repetition, recognizing strengths, game style, playing surface, and game, match, and tournament situations.

-The mental component is important because, as an individual sport, tennis requires a player to be mentally tough.
-Developing this component means developing a player's on-court focus, how the player carries himself during competition and how he handles certain situations.
-The mental component is directly related to each of the five additional components and can affect them either positively or negatively.
+Tennis demands a high level of mental toughness to succeed, and developing this means developing a player's on-court focus, how the player carries themself during competition, and how they handle certain situations.
+A player's mental strength is directly related to each of the other 5 performance concepts and can affect them either positively or negatively.

-The 9 subcomponents of a player's mentality are: self-esteem, confidence, independence, discipline, temperament, concentration, goal setting, sportsmanship and competitive readiness all play a role in a player's mentality on court
+The 9 subcomponents of a player's mentality are: self-esteem, confidence, independence, discipline, temperament, concentration, goal-setting, sportsmanship, and competitive readiness.

 A positive environment is key to a successful child and player.
-The status of a player's environment can often become a distraction to the player on court because it affects the player's mentality and concentration.
-Therefore, it is important for a parent-coach to do his or her best to control any elements within their power and minimize distractions, particularly in reference to the home and economic subcomponents.
+A player's environment can often become a distraction to the player on the court because it affects the player's mentality and concentration.
+Therefore, it is important for a parent-coach to do their best to control any elements within their power and minimize distractions, particularly in regard to the home and economic subcomponents.

 Integration of subcomponents

-At first glance, these 43 subcomponents appear to be independent areas of training, but when a player's strengths and weaknesses are evaluated and his or her game develops, one can see that all of these areas are integrated across the six GPCs.
-Many subcomponents can be connected to one or more other subcomponents, and oftentimes the development of one subcomponent can affect or change another.
+At first glance, these 43 subcomponents appear to be independent areas of training, but when a player's strengths and weaknesses are evaluated and his or her game develops, one can see that all of these areas are integrated across the 6 GPCs.
+Many subcomponents can be connected to several other subcomponents, and oftentimes the development of a subcomponent can affect or change another.

 Building blocks - progression of subcomponents

 Similarly, the subcomponents listed under each GPC are purposely placed in a particular order from top to bottom.
-In most cases, the development of one subcomponent naturally builds toward the development of the next.
+In most cases, the development of a subcomponent naturally builds toward the development of the next.
 For example, under the tactical component, consistency is listed first.
-Once a player develops consistency in his or her shots, that tactic helps to work on placement.
+Once a player develops consistency in his or her shots, they can begin to work on placement.
 When the placement tactic is mastered, the player begins to develop patterns, which are dependent on both placement and consistency.
-This chain continues through the last four subcomponents of spins, power, shot selection and competitive situations.
+This chain continues through the last 4 subcomponents of spins, power, shot selection, and competitive situations.

 Understanding how to use subcomponents in training